A couple of weeks ago, a mother stopped receiving phone calls from her daughter, a PhD scholar at Jawaharlal Nehru University in New Delhi.

 This isn’t a story from Kashmir.

 It is about a mother in Lucknow and her daughter in Delhi – separated not only by geographical distance, but also by ideologies.
-This is a story of what most drawing-room discussions outside Kashmir are like, wherein the parent supports the reading down of Article 370 and the child did not.
+This is a story of what most drawing-room discussions outside Kashmir are like, wherein the parent supports the reading down of Article 370 and the child does not.

 “Internet hi to band hua hai, what’s the big deal?” the mother said.